SageHabitus/SageHabitus/README.md

 - I want to grow with the goal of becoming full-stack focusing on making rather than getting stuck in the details
 - However, I want to say that ``this is unconditional and can be fluidly changed according to the situation of the team.``
+- And I want to become a developer `who wants to work with you.`
 - I hope my sauces help a little.
-Thank you.
+Thank you!

 <h2 align="center">About me</h2>